 Who is Remitly designed for?

-Remitly is designed for those who work in the United States, United Kingdom, and Canada.
+Remitly Money Transfer is for those who work in the United States, United Kingdom, and Canada.
 It originally focused on transferring money between the US to Philippine.
 Now, it allows people to send money back to loved ones in 10 countries: Philippines, India, Mexico, Colombia, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, and Peru, according to its website.

 The company recently launched a service that allows cruise ship workers to send money to the Philippines straight from their smartphones.
 This gave them access to $5 billion in the remittance market.

 Remitly verifies user accounts to keep them users accounts secure and also to prevent fraud.
 Firstly, Remitly users will have to submit identification documents in order to send money.
 Then, Remitly uses this information to perform detection techniques and risk assessment procedures to detect and eliminate suspicious activity.
 Lastly, all transactions stay protected by encryption and a 2048-bit signature.

 If you’re still unsure about Remitly’s security, it may reassure you to know that Remitly offers a 100% satisfaction guarantee.
 If you are not happy with their services, you will get your money back.
 Additionally, if you cancel your transaction at any time before its completion, you will have all your money refunded in full.
 If the transaction is done but you are not happy with its services, Remitly will refund you their fees in full.